Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Evaluation on the Target Domain

-\subsubsection{Validation results}
+\subsection{Validation Results}

-On the content label set, we achieved a ROC AUC of $0.8735\pm0.0337$ (to get confidence intervals and box plots for the validation results, we used bootstrapping on 10,000 samples).
-For more detailed scores, see Figure \ref{fig:content validation box plot}.
-We were very pleased with this result as this meant that the model ensemble is capable of reliably carrying over the labeling to another domain.
+On the content label set, we achieve a ROC AUC of $0.8757 \pm 0.0252$ (to get confidence intervals and box plots for the validation results, we use bootstrapping on 10,000 samples).
+For more detailed scores, see Figure \ref{fig:diagrams}d.
+This means that the model ensemble is capable of reliably carrying over the labeling to the target domain.

-On the other hand, on the context label set, we only reached a balanced accuracy of $0.2995\pm0.1374$.
-For more detailed scores, see Figure \ref{fig:context validation box plot}.
-We think that this could be attributed to the truncation described in Subsubsection \ref{subsubsection:pruning Nagyvilag}, or the fact that context classification could require knowledge of surrounding paragraphs, which the architecture did not have.
-Based on this result, from \emph{Nagyvilág}, only content labels were used in the findings.
+On the other hand, on the context label set, we only reach a balanced accuracy of $0.3287 \pm 0.1297$.
+For more detailed scores, see Figure \ref{fig:diagrams}e.
+We perform a preliminary investigation on the possible reasons for misclassification in Subsection \ref{ss:qualitative analysis}.
+Based on this result, from \emph{Nagyvilág}, only content labels are used in the findings.